mehranghaffarian/Semester2WorkshopPractices/README.md

 # Semester2WorkshopPractices

-the whole workshop practices will go here
+final workshop codes will be added here